JeremySunshine/JavaScript-Projects/README.md

   <h2>Calculator</h2>
   <hr>
-  <p> A basic Calculator Project that does the basic four functions. </p>
+  <p> A basic Calculator Project that does the basic four functions and returns the value to the user. </p>